RostykZhuk/RostykZhuk/README.md

 # 💫 About Me:
-Welcome to my page!<br>I'm Rostyk, a student leaving in Ukraine,Lviv.I am on the way to junior Frontend developer.
-Currently learning Reactjs and look for vacancies
+Welcome to my page!<br>I'm Rostyk, a student living in Ukraine,Lviv.I am on the way to junior Frontend developer.
+Currently learning Reactjs and looking for vacancies

 ## 🌐 Socials: